janemiceli/rabbitmq-perf-html/README.md

 - flags: flags to pass to the Producer, like `"mandatory"`, or `"persistent"`.
   - Defaults to an empty list.
-  - `"persistent"` - When set to true, RabbitMQ will persist message to disk.
+  - `persistent` - When set to true, RabbitMQ will persist message to disk.
-  - `"mandatory"` - This flag tells the server how to react if the message cannot be routed to a queue.
+  - `mandatory` - This flag tells the server how to react if the message cannot be routed to a queue.
 If this flag is set to true, the server will return an unroutable message to the producer with a `basic.return` AMQP method.
 If this flag is set to false, the server silently drops the